-A soft tissue sarcoma usually produces no signs and symptoms in its early stages.
+A soft tissue sarcoma may not cause any signs and symptoms in its early stages.
 As the tumor grows, it may cause:

 - A noticeable lump or swelling

-- Pain, if it presses on nerves or muscles
+- Pain, if a tumor presses on nerves or muscles

 When to see a doctor